National surges, Labour plummets in new political poll

 If Te Pāti Māori held Waiariki it would get three seats, and occupy the kingmaker position.

+However, despite National polling highest, it would likely on these numbers not be able to form a government, with Te Pāti Māori continuing to rule out working with the Act Party.

+This is third major poll in a row to put Te Pāti Māori in such a position, with the Taxpayers' Union-Curia in April and 1News-Kantar poll in March coming to similar conclusions.

-For preferred prime minister, Jacinda Ardern experienced a seven point drop to 36.3 per cent.
+For the preferred prime minister, Jacinda Ardern experienced a seven-point drop to 36.3 per cent.

 National leader Christopher Luxon meanwhile saw a 6.1 point bump to 23.9 per cent.